maclong9/web-ui/README.md

 # WebUI

 A library for generating Web User Interfaces in a simple, type-safe, and consistent manner.
+Written in pure Swift.

 ## Guides